synchronizing/mitm/README.md

-# 👨🏼‍💻 Man In The Middle
+# 👨🏼‍💻 mitm: Man In The Middle

 A simple Python project that creates a man-in-the-middle proxy utilizing the standard `Asyncio` library.
 This project allows you to intercept HTTP and HTTPS traffic via a simple proxy service.

 ![img](https://i.imgur.com/ehPTMCh.png)

-This program does not utilize advance tactics like `sslbump`, but rather a very primitive (and often prevented) method of simply replying back to the client with forged certificates.
-To accomplish a man-in-the-middle attack with TLS this program will generate a self-signed key/certificate that will be utilized to talk back and forth with the client, while simultaneously talking with the destination server.
+This program does not utilize advance tactics like `sslbump` but rather a very primitive (and often prevented) method for HTTP/HTTPS tampering.
+To accomplish a man-in-the-middle attack with TLS support `mitm` will generate a self-signed key/certificate that will be utilized to talk back and forth with the client while simultaneously talking with the destination server.
 If you imagine a typical connection being:
 ```
 client <-> server
 ```